OfficeDev/Microsoft-Teams-Samples/samples/bot-task-module/nodejs/README.md

 ---
 page_type: sample
-description: This is an sample application which showcases how to invoke task module from adaptive and hero cards.
+description: This is an sample application which showcases how to invoke Dialog from adaptive and hero cards.
 products:
 - office-teams
 - office